 Adjust and Facebook: Working to ensure a seamless transition to iOS 14

-Over the past couple of months, Adjust has been working closely with Facebook to ensure a seamless transition to iOS 14 and support for SKAdNetwork.
+Over the past couple of months, Adjust has been working closely with Facebook to ensure a seamless transition to iOS 14 and support for SKAdNetwork (SKAN).
 A key focus has been solving the limitations with the SKAdNetwork API conversion bits, which are shared between Facebook and the Adjust platform.

 This collaboration means mutual clients will now be able to uniformly apply measurement across platforms using SKAdNetwork conversion bits, via Adjust, for optimization and measurement.